bzums/typescript-introduction/public/slides.md

 ### Cons

 * Static types do not really decrease bug density
-* Static types add overhead when writing code (most of the time)
+* Types add overhead when writing code (most of the time)

 ### Pros

 * Implicit documentation of your code
 * Great developer experience due to tooling support

+???

+* problem of writing documentation in prosa
+  * keep it in sync with the code
+  * ambiguous

 ---